The perfect mix of eastern and western European culture can be found in roughly three hours from Shannon Airport in the Polish capital of Warsaw.

 Steeped in history and culture, visitors will be struck mostly by the sheer volume of modern architecture here.
 However, the story behind, what on the face of it looks like a modern metropolis, lies in the late 1930s and 1940s when the city was almost completely destroyed during World War II.

 Thankfully, transport options are straightforward to navigate between the wonders to be found here.
-Chopin Airport is approx. 10km from the city centre.
+Warsaw Modlin airport is approx. 35km north-west from the city centre.
 Buses and trains are on hand to whisk you to your lodgings.
 A three-day city travel card covering two zones can be used for an unlimited amount of journeys on buses, trams and trains within the limits of the zones.

 When it comes to finding somewhere to lay your head, there’s a wide selection available ranging in price, quality and comfort.
 Make sure to ask reception staff to recommend a walking tour that takes in the Old Town.
 It’s the best way to make sure you don’t miss out on the myriad of hidden gems that lie in wait.